Network Functions Virtualization Product Guide

 Red Hat’s solution for NFV includes a range of products that can act as the different components of the NFV framework in the ETSI model.
 The following products from the Red Hat portfolio integrate into an NFV solution:

 - Red Hat OpenStack Platform - Supports IT and NFV workloads.
-The Enhanced Platform Awareness (EPA) features deliver deterministic performance improvements through CPU Pinning, Huge pages, Non-Uniform Memory Access (NUMA) affinity and network adaptors (NICs) supporting SR-IOV and OVS-DPDK.
+The Enhanced Platform Awareness (EPA) features deliver deterministic performance improvements through CPU Pinning, Huge pages, Non-Uniform Memory Access (NUMA) affinity, and network adaptors (NICs) that support SR-IOV and OVS-DPDK.

 - Red Hat Enterprise Linux and Red Hat Enterprise Linux Atomic Host - Create virtual machines and containers as VNFs.

 - Red Hat Ceph Storage - Provides the unified elastic and high-performance storage layer for all the needs of the service provider workloads.

 - Red Hat JBoss Middleware and OpenShift Enterprise by Red Hat - Optionally provide the ability to modernize the OSS/BSS components.

 - Red Hat CloudForms - Provides a VNF manager and presents data from multiple sources, such as the VIM and the NFVi, in a unified display.

 - Red Hat Satellite and Ansible by Red Hat - Optionally provide enhanced systems administration, automation and life-cycle management.